-The results of our tests indicated that i-wireless met Objectives 1 through 7 in all significant respects.
+The results of our tests indicated that ConnectTo met Objectives 1 through 7 in all significant respects for the period of July 1, 2022 through June 30, 2023.

 Project Background

 California LifeLine Program

 The California Public Utilities Commission (CPUC) created the Universal LifeLine Telephone Service program (now known as the California LifeLine program) pursuant to the Moore Universal Service Telephone Act.
 The California LifeLine Program (LifeLine) is a state program that provides discounted home phone and cell phone services to eligible households.
 General Order 153 (GO 153) implements the LifeLine program and provides guidance on the procedures for administration of the LifeLine program for telecommunications carriers operating in California.